Tonic Trouble: Development and release

 The game was first previewed as Ubi Soft's first Nintendo 64 title in Electronic Gaming Monthly's January 1997 issue, under the working title "HED (then also the protagonist's name), and later listed on Ubi Soft's website as Ed.
 By that time, it had already been renamed eight times.
 The game was announced by Ubi Soft in April 1997, with a release slated for December 1997.
 The company held an online contest to determine the final name; the name "Tonic Trouble" was chosen by late April.
 It premiered as a Nintendo 64 and Windows title at June 1997's Electronic Entertainment Expo (E3), revealing it would have four-player cooperative multiplayer and a 64DD add-on once the cartridge version had been released, however, representatives later stated an unwillingness to focus on the 64DD, explaining that the device was still in development and puzzle-solving gameplay was incompatible with multiplayer.
 Critics noticed early that Tonic Trouble strongly resembled the appeal of Rayman, judging from Ed's limbless design, the colourful worlds, and similar platforming gameplay, though renewed in 3D, in contrast to Rayman's 2D visuals.
-Ubi Soft also entered into a partnership with Newman's Own in May 1998, which would see Tonic Trouble's Windows include a package of Newman's Own Popcorn in the retail box, as well as Newman's Own branding on the popcorn dispensers within the game.
+Ubi Soft also entered into a partnership with Newman's Own in May 1998, which would see Tonic Trouble's Windows release include a package of Newman's Own Popcorn in the retail box, as well as Newman's Own branding on the popcorn dispensers within the game.
 In November 1998, Newman's Own started packing $10 rebate coupons for Tonic Trouble with four million boxes of its popcorn products, where the coupons would expire on 1 June 1999.
 For every coupon redeemed with Ubi Soft, the company was to donate $1 to the Hole in the Wall Gang Camp in France.